arif00004/javaassignment2/README.md

 - char as its a text data.

 19. Write a program and declare the variable of each data type you learned in class.
 Initialize each variable with appropriate values and print them.
+- public class DataType {
+public static void main(String[] args)
+{
+int myNum = 5; //integer (whole number) float myFloatNum = 5.99f; //floating point number double myDoubleNum = 15.99d; //double floating number char myLetter = 'D'; // character as in text boolean myBoolean = true; // Boolean as in true or false String myText = "Hello"; // Text System.out.println(myNum);
+System.out.println(myFloatNum);
+System.out.println(myDoubleNum);
+System.out.println(myLetter);
+System.out.println(myBoolean);
+System.out.println(myText);
+}
+}
+- javac DataType.java
+- java DataType

-35. Write a program to print your name, email, address, phone number, and id.
+20. Write a program to print your name, email, address, phone number, and id.
+- public class Detail {
+public static void main(String[] args)
+{
+String myName = "John";
+String myEmail = "john@javaassignment2.com";
+String myAddress = "34212 Ryan Road, MI";
+int myNumber = 646872827;
+int id = 1;
+System.out.println(myName);
+System.out.println(myEmail);
+System.out.println(myAddress);
+System.out.println(myNumber);
+System.out.println(id);
+}
+}
+- javac Detail.java
+- java Detail

-37. What do you understand by typecasting?
+21. What do you understand by typecasting?
+- Typecasting is a way of converting one type of data to another type.

-38. In which type casting Java automatically converts one data type to another data type?
+39. In which type casting Java automatically converts one data type to another data type?
-39. Write a program to convert int to double and print a message stating which type casting you did?
+40. Write a program to convert int to double and print a message stating which type casting you did?
-40. Write a program to convert double to int and print a message stating which type casting you did?
+41. Write a program to convert double to int and print a message stating which type casting you did?
-41. Write a program to convert int to string and print a message stating which type casting you did?
+42. Write a program to convert int to string and print a message stating which type casting you did?
-42. Write a program to convert string to int and print a message stating which type casting you did?
+43. Write a program to convert string to int and print a message stating which type casting you did?
-43. Write a program to convert float to double and print a message stating which type casting you did?
+44. Write a program to convert float to double and print a message stating which type casting you did?
-44. Write a program to convert byte to float and print a message stating which type casting you did?
+45. Write a program to convert byte to float and print a message stating which type casting you did?
-45. Write a Java program to get the character at the 5th index of the String “automation”.
+46. Write a Java program to get the character at the 5th index of the String “automation”.
-46. Write a program to find the length of the string "automation".
+47. Write a program to find the length of the string "automation".
-47. Write a Java program to concatenate a string “Java” to the end of another string “C#”.
+48. Write a Java program to concatenate a string “Java” to the end of another string “C#”.
-48. Write a Java program to compare a string “automation” and another string “Automation”.
+49. Write a Java program to compare a string “automation” and another string “Automation”.
-49. Write a Java program to check whether a string “Software” ends with the contents of another string “Hardware”.
+50. Write a Java program to check whether a string “Software” ends with the contents of another string “Hardware”.
-50. Write a Java program to replace a character “n” with character “m” in the string “Automation”.
+51. Write a Java program to replace a character “n” with character “m” in the string “Automation”.
-51. Write a Java program to check whether a string “Java is my favorite programming Lang” starts with the contents of another string “Python is my favorite programming language”.
+52. Write a Java program to check whether a string “Java is my favorite programming Lang” starts with the contents of another string “Python is my favorite programming language”.
-52. Write a program to get a substring of the string “Let this be the last year tha you doubt yourself, fear, change or quit.
+53. Write a program to get a substring of the string “Let this be the last year tha you doubt yourself, fear, change or quit.
 Never give up” starting from index 10 and ending at index 26.
-53. Write a Java program to convert all the characters in a string “YourName” to lowercase.
+54. Write a Java program to convert all the characters in a string “YourName” to lowercase.
-54. Write a Java program to convert all the characters in a string “YourName” to uppercase.
+55. Write a Java program to convert all the characters in a string “YourName” to uppercase.
-55. Write a program to reverse a string “ Java is my favorite”.
+56. Write a program to reverse a string “ Java is my favorite”.